debiki/talkyard/docs/e2e-tests-readme.md

 ### Flappy tests `[flappy_tests]`

-When running e2e tests, there're many things happening in parallel (browser threads, HTTP requests, server request processing, server background threads, Webdriver.io threads, Webdriver.io HTTP requests), and sometimes there's some race condition that makes a test fail, but only sometimes.
-It's pretty pointless to try to elliminate all such races, and instead we retry any failed test a few times.
+When running e2e tests, there're many things happening in parallel (browser threads, the browser layout engine and redraws, HTTP requests, server request processing, server background threads, Webdriver.io threads, Webdriver.io HTTP requests), and there can be race conditions that make tests fail, but fail only infrequently so it's hard to reproduce and fix.
+It's pretty pointless to try to elliminate all such races; instead, we retry any failed test a few times.
 Only if a test fails somehwat often, its flappiness becomes a problem.

 But there's one source of flappy tests that can be elliminated.
 Namely fetching things from the databse, in undefined order. `[flappy_order]` Typically PostgreSQL